 - Touma utilizes this trope in the second episode of A Certain Magical Index.
 His opponent has magical wards set up all over his apartment building, and he needs to destroy them to make the man beatable.
 Setting off the Telepathic Sprinklers (which cause the ink on the wards to run, making them powerless) disables all of the wards at once without him needing to track them all down.

-- Averted in one Gaston Lagaffe strip: in order to remind his coworkers of the dangers of smoking (back when it was acceptable to smoke indoors), he rewired the office's sprinkler to set itself off directly above the smoker's head, and not the whole floor.
+- In a Gaston Lagaffe strip, in order to remind his coworkers of the dangers of smoking (back when it was acceptable to smoke indoors), he deliberately rewired the office's sprinkler system so that it would go off directly above the smoker's head, and not the whole floor.

 - In another strip, he rearranges the sprinklers to fire continuously for five minutes every day- he's growing rainforest plants, and is trying to recreate the climate.